-“Knight of Bahá’u’lláh” is a title bestowed by the great grandson of Bahá’u’lláh, the Guardian of the Faith His Eminence the late Shoghi Effendi Rabbani (1897-1958), upon 299 Bahá’ís who left their native land to open up new countries and territories to the Message of Bahá’u’lláh during the Faith’s World Crusade which stretched from 1953 to 1963.
+“Knight of Bahá’u’lláh” is a title bestowed by the great grandson of Bahá’u’lláh, the Guardian of the Faith His Eminence the late Shoghi Effendi Rabbani (1897–1958), upon 299 Bahá’ís who left their native land to open up new countries and territories to the Message of Bahá’u’lláh during the Faith’s World Crusade which stretched from 1953 to 1963.
 The names of the “Knights of Bahá’u’lláh” are recorded in an Honour Roll which is enshrined at the Faith’s World Centre in its place of Pilgrimage.

 By reference to National Archives microfilm NA.
-2044 it can be verified that there are over 500 pieces of newsprint publicity on the activities of Mrs Shirin Fozdar in “The Straits Times” of Singapore.
+2044 it can be verified that there are over 500 pieces of newsprint publicity on the activities of Mrs Shirin Fozdar in The Straits Times of Singapore.

-Signifying the numeral “9”
+Signifying the numeral “9”.

-Mr Gianchand Datwani and Mr Kishenchand Khemani after some years also set sail to pioneer for the Bahá’í Faith, the former to Hongkong and the latter to Indonesia.
+Mr Gianchand Datwani and Mr Kishenchand Khemani after some years also set sail to pioneer for the Bahá’í Faith, the former to Hong Kong and the latter to Indonesia.

-In 1954 Dr John Fozdar, settled in Brunei to pioneer there and was declared “Knight of Bahá’u’lláh” by the late Guardian of the Bahá’í Faith for his services in that land.
+In 1954 Dr John Fozdar, settled in Brunei to pioneer there and was declared a “Knight of Bahá’u’lláh” by the late Guardian of the Bahá’í Faith for his services in that land.

-“Hand of the Cause of God” is a life-time rank bestowed by the Guardian of the Faith upon the pre-eminent champions of the Faith .
+“Hand of the Cause of God” is a life-time rank bestowed by Bahá’u’lláh, ‘Abdu’l-Bahá and the Guardian of the Faith upon the pre-eminent champions of the Faith .
 There have been a total of 47 Hands of which 20 were appointed by Bahá’u’lláh in the 19th century and the remaining by the Guardian.
 The Hands do not participate in matters of administration which fall within the purview of Local and National Spiritual Assemblies.
 Only two Hands are still alive.

 The first Bahá’í Spiritual Assembly of what was to later become Malaysia was established a year earlier in April 1953 in Kuching, Sarawak through the pioneering efforts of Mr Jamshed Fozdar (the eldest of the Fozdar children) and his wife Parvati who had settled there in early 1951.